| ||Name/address||Dates attended from / to|

 I also understand that my child may leave the school premises at other times when I will be informed separately by letter and when further consent may be required from me.

-I undertake to inform the school as soon as possible of any change in medical circumstances.
+Whilst on the trip my child can receive medical treatment as necessary.
+I will inform the school as soon as possible of any change in medical circumstances.

 I acknowledge the need for the person named above to behave responsibly and agree to the establishment's procedures in this respect.